Subdomain Finder

 • dev.example.com — Dev environment

-While subdomains are useful for structuring websites, they can also be easy to overlook.
+While subdomains are useful for structuring websites, they can also be easy to forget.

 If not properly secured, subdomains may expose hidden services or legacy systems, which can become potential entry points for attackers.